teuber789/pdf-test/README.md

 # PDF Test

 This repository showcases a problem building a React App with an embedded React PDF Document component.
-In short, the PDF displays without any issues when running for local development, but doesn't display after the app has been build for production.
+In short, the PDF displays without any issues when running for local development, but doesn't display after the app has been built for production.
 It fails with the following error:

 ```
 Uncaught ReferenceError: require is not defined
     at pdf.worker.min.347589700aee6bfb7b8a.js:1:21
 ```

-This error is being thrown because the minified `pdf.worker.min.js` file produced by the build references hardcoded files from the hard drive of the machine that produced the build, and naturally the paths are broken when serving them statically.
+This error is being thrown because the minified `pdf.worker.js` file produced by the build references hardcoded files from the hard drive of the machine that produced the build, and naturally the paths are broken when serving them statically.

 ### Steps to reproduce: